pouakai-tarns-sunrise-mount-taranaki

 Pouakai Tarns walk key facts

-Now that we have covered the most important things you need to know before visiting the Pouakai Tarn, we’ll share some track details below.
+Now that we have covered the most important things you need to know before visiting the Pouakai Tarns, we’ll share some track details below.

-Pouakai Tarns walk distance and duration: The out and back track is 12.5 kilometres long with 800 meters elevation gain.
+Pouakai Tarns walk distance and duration: The out and back track is 12.5 kilometers long with 800 meters of elevation gain.
 It will take you about 3 – 4 hours to complete the trail, excluding the time waiting and shooting at the tarn.

 Tip!
 One important recommendation for people who usually hike with hiking poles is to leave them in the car!
 Bringing hiking poles along the Pouakai Tarns day walk is of no use at all because the boardwalk has gaps in between the wooden planks.
 This will only make it a hassle to bring them with you and there are not many moments where it’s necessary to use them.